IIITManjeet/caress/README.md

 7. Application also consists of articles page(contains articles related to mental health) and profile page which consits the data of user which can be updated frequently.<br>
 8. Application also provides you with facility of self assessment of various mental health disorders such as Depression, PTSD, schizophrenia, addiction and anxiety.
 After taking the self assessment tests the results are shared with the specialist/doctor via an email.
 9. Helpline page is there in the application which includes helpline numbers and website links of 11 mental health healing websites for support.
 Call to any organisation can be just made by a single tap on the contact tile.
-10. One differentiating feature of the app is the smart stress analysis which works on a backend based ML model integrated using flask REST API.
-This smart stress analysis takes two inputs which is body temperature and no of steps you walked in past 30 minutes and based on these values and dataset which we are using in the backend, Application determines the probability level of stress you are having.